mliew21396/remote-work-u3/week-9/professional_blog.md

 [Week 9 Home](./)

-#U3.W9: Make your Blog Professional Grade!
+#U3.W9: Make your Blog Professional Grade

 ## Learning Competencies
 - Evaluate a website in terms of design and user experience